menu

 Occupations and Workforce

-Pounding Mill is a blue-collar town, with 44.80% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Pounding Mill is generally considered to be a blue-collar town.
+44.80% of the Pounding Mill workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Pounding Mill is a town of transportation and shipping workers, managers, and professionals.
 There are especially a lot of people living in Pounding Mill who work in business and financial occupations (19.20%), teaching (18.40%), and office and administrative support (9.60%).

 Setting & Lifestyle

-Overall, Pounding Mill’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Pounding Mill’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 In Pounding Mill, however, the average commute to work is quite long.
 On average, people spend 30.54 minutes each day getting to work, which is significantly higher than the national average.